TexasInstruments/edgeai-tensorlab/torchmodelopt/README.md

 Here are the results on pruning the network with n:m pruning and channel pruning using our blending based pruning algorithm.

 Below are the results with networks having 30% channel sparsity.
 These networks could give upto 50% FLOP reduction and double the speedup.
+After obtaining 30% channel sparsity, only 70% of the channels remain and the operations (MACs) are dependant on the square of the parameters.
+Thus, 49% of the operations remain and thus would lead to 51% FLOP reduction.

 | Models        |  Accuracy          | Pruned Model Accuracy   |
 | ------------- |:-------------:    | :-----:                |